“Manistendom, Lands of the Manians”

 Serfs are non-nobles who work the lands of a noble and include all farming professions conducted on a noble’s land but may also include skilled professions.
 Serfs cannot own property and instead rent property on the lord’s land.
 Many aspects of a serf’s life is determined by their lord including where they may live, how much of what they farm can be kept, who they marry, and others.
 A serf and his family is to remain in a noble’s service for life and can be hunted and captured if escape is attempted.
 Serfs have obligations to their lord which include how much taxes to pay, what days and for how long to work, and what type of work is required.

-Common buildings on the lord’s land are owned by the lord who could levy a fee or tax.
+Common buildings on the lord’s land are owned by the lord who can levy a fee or tax.
 If a serf does not want to pay this fee or tax, he may need to find another at great personal expense.
 Serfs have little political rights, but are entitled to protection from their lord and are not required to fight in battles unless conscription is demanded by the monarch.

 Serfs live lives of daily labor and service, and are considered the property of the monarch.
 Because land is tied to a serf family and all serfs are the monarch’s, a serf cannot be displaced if their lord changes, and is guaranteed a basic set of rights that seeks to avoid the abuse of serfs by their lords.
 For example, a lord cannot kill or torture their serfs for no reason and cannot remove from him the means for his trade (such as his tools to farm with).
 A lord cannot forcibly separate family members from each other unless one has committed a crime severe enough to warrant it.
 A lord cannot deny a serf access to religious amenities, require him to work on holy days, or make him perform actions considered immoral.
 A serf can become a peasant in several ways: